Shifted inverse curvature flows in hyperbolic space: Proof of Theorem : Pinching estimates

-Moreover, the argument in the end of Section \ref{sec:thm1} can be modified to show that $|u(\cdot,t)-\theta(t)|_{C^{\infty}(\mathbb{S}^n)}$ is uniformly bounded.
-As before, the only difference is the $C^{2,\alpha}$ estimate, which can be proved by using Krylov-Safonov's theorem \cite{Kry} for cases (a) - (b), and Andrews' estimate \cite{And04} for case (d).
-For the third case, we consider estimating $s(z,t)-\theta(t)$ instead: The equation \eqref{s6:2-s2} together with \eqref{s5:tau} implies that with respect to the new time parameter $\tau=\tau(t)$, $s-\theta$ satisfies
+along flow \eqref{eq-flow}, where $C$ is a positive constant depending only on $p,\Sigma_0$ . \end{lem} Then we have \begin{cor} Under the assumpution of Theorem \ref{thm-0<p<1}, for any $m\in \mathbb{N}$, we have $ |u-\theta|_{C^m(\mathbb{S}^n)}\leq c_m$ for positive constants $c_m$ depending on $p,\Sigma_0$. \end{cor} To prove the above corollary, we can modify the argument in the end of Section \ref{sec:thm1}.
+As before, the only difference is the $C^{2,\alpha}$ estimate, which can be proved by using Krylov-Safonov's theorem \cite{Kry} for cases (a)-(b), and Andrews' estimate \cite{And04} for case (d).
+For case (c), we consider estimating $s(z,t)-\theta(t)$ instead: The equation \eqref{s6:2-s2} together with \eqref{s5:tau} implies that with respect to the new time parameter $\tau=\tau(t)$, $s-\theta$ satisfies

 Lemma \ref{est-FQ} implies that the right hand side of \eqref{s6:2-stau} is uniformly parabolic and is concave with respect to the second spatial derivatives of $s$.
 Thus the estimate of Krylov-Safonov can be applied to derive $C^{2,\alpha}$ estimate.
 The higher order estimate follows from the standard parabolic Schauder estimate.